 The obvious place (after Bundoran!) is Ballyshannon – Ireland’s oldest town!
 The easiest way to get an overview of the town is to take one of the weekly historic walking tours (Summer 2020).
 These happen every Friday at 11:30am from the tourist office (at the Bus Eireann station) and will talk about the history of the town from its Royal Charter over 400 years ago, to its association with Bram Stoker, poet William Allingham, rock icon Rory Gallagher, the famine ships and more.
 For more on Ballyshannon see their website here.

-During the summer months of 2020, Campview Farm in Ballyshannon is offering tours of their facility, up to three times per day.
-Experience life on a working farm, meet the animals and watch demonstrations.
+Campview Farm in Ballyshannon is offering walks with alpaca!
+Experience this unique activity right here on our doorstep.
 For more info check out their website here.
 Tours must be booked in advance.

 Donegal Bay Waterbus